-Walking the dog across the south side of the town on a summer's evening, I glanced up at the old Royal Alexandra Infirmary.
-Normally I would've walked past the derelict building but sunset casting a glow on the red sandstone drew me into the grounds for a closer look.
+Walking the dog across the south side of the town on a summer's evening, I glanced up at the old hospital.
 The smaller buildings had been converted into flats but the main hospital had lain empty for years.
 Although a masterpiece of its time in terms of function and aesthetics it, like many empty Victorian buildings, was doomed.
 The windows were boarded up and had been spray painted by rival gangs.
 Fire and demolition were inevitable.
 I climbed the steps to the main entrance and looked through the bars.
-The interior was worse; the elaborate wood panelling showed signs of serious water damage and paint from the walls lay in dusty piles on the Victorian mosaic floor.
-That floor.
-Thirty years ago.
+The interior was worse; the elaborate interior showed signs of serious water damage and paint from the walls lay in dusty piles on the mosaic floor.

-Nine o'clock on another summer's evening.
-I was a bright nineteen year old second year student nurse standing on the mosaic floor.
+Nine o'clock on another summer's evening thirty years ago I was a bright nineteen year old second year student nurse standing on that floor.
 The start of a long shift.
 Night duty didn't suit me.
 I found it difficult to sleep during the day, hard to eat during the night and had a childish fear of the dark.
 Waiting in the hall of Royal Alexandra Infirmary I shifted my gaze between the polished wood panelling and my white moccasin shoes.

 The Nursing Officer was about to make her inspection and allocate wards.
 A third year student nurse, Linda, who I knew a little, came and stood beside me.

 ‘What do you think of the uniform?
-I got my sister to take it in.’
+I got ma sister to take it in.’

 Contrary to the ‘Carry On’ precedent our uniform dresses were designed to be as unprepossessing as possible and were made, or rather constructed, of thick white boil-wash proof cotton.
 The woman who allocated them bore a grudge and supplied us all with uniforms two sizes too big.
 Linda’s now clung provocatively to her perfect breasts, neat waist and lovely hips.